bnu05pp/mpc/README.md

-This is the codes of the paper, Minimum Property-Cut RDF Graph Partitioning: Minimum Property-Cut RDF Graph Partitioning to Minimize Inter-Partition Joins in Distributed SPARQL Execution, submitted in SIGMOD 2021.
+This is the codes of the paper, Minimum Property-Cut RDF Graph Partitioning to Minimize Inter-Partition Joins in Distributed SPARQL Execution, submitted in SIGMOD 2021.

 COMPILE